-In December 2022 a training requirements questionnaire/ assessment was issued to all JGC members and Officers.
+In December 2023 a training requirements questionnaire/ assessment was issued to all JGC members and Officers.
 The topics outlined below are based on current WPP topical priorities and from an analysis of the WPP training requirements questionnaire/ assessment responses.

-During 2023/24 the WPP will facilitate training on the following topics:
+During 2024/25 the WPP will facilitate training on the following topics:

-- Product Knowledge
+- Product Knowledge and Cyber Security

-- o Private Market Asset Classes Private Equity / Property

-- o Levelling up / development opportunities

-- Reporting
+- WPP Pooled Investments

+- o Overview of cyber security and consideration for WPP

-- o TCFD Reporting
+- Policies

-- o Performance Reporting
+- o Responsible Investment Policy

+- Climate Risk Policy

+- Stewardship Policy

 - Responsible Investment (RI)

-- o Voting & Engagement

-- o RI within the WPP sub funds
+- Net Zero journey planning

+- Climate Metrics

 - Market Understanding & Regulatory Requirements

-- Progress of other LGPS pools & Collaboration Opportunities
+- o Progress of other LGPS pools & Collaboration Opportunities

-- o Pooling Guidance
+- o Any new regulatory / guidance developments

-The Training Policy and full WPP Training Plan for 2023/24 can be found on the WPP website.
+The Training Policy and full WPP Training Plan for 2024/25 can be found on the WPP website.